blynkkk/blueprints/MQTT Sample/README.md

 ## How To Use This Blueprint

-The `MQTT Sample` blueprint is compatible with various MQTT clients, developed in different programming languages.
+The `MQTT Air Cooler/Heater` blueprint is compatible with various MQTT clients, developed in different programming languages.

 Please **follow the instructions in the readme file** of the example that you like the most: